HououinKyouma01/ChouMegumiDownload/README.md

 Chieri Takashita|Takashita Chieri
 Asuka Tanaka|Tanaka Asuka
 ```
 When using a URL for automatic list download, ensure it points to a plain text file with the correct formatting.
 The script will validate the content before using it for subtitle processing.
+If you use pastebin, make sure you're using "raw" link (pastebin.com/**raw**/file) that will provide plain text.

 ### Turbocharge Your Downloads